GraphiProjects/graphi-spec/README.md

-# Graphi: Graph Interface
+# Graphi: Your Apps' Graph Interface
-Define your applications schema and api smoothly using Graphi(Graph Interface)